-Don't angle the pedestal by pulling on the bottom or it won't move and may chip the sink or suffer chips itself.
+Don't angle the pedestal by pulling on the bottom or it won't move and may chip the sink or suffer chipping itself.
 Put one hand on the top of the pedestal and one hand on the bottom so you can keep it upright.
-It may help to push up on the edge of the sink with your shoulder and raise the pedestal slightly from the ground to make it slide easier.
+It may help to push up on the edge of the sink with your shoulder and raise the pedestal slightly from the ground to make it slide more easily.

 Removing the Sink Itself

 If you need to remove the entire sink, keep the pedestal close by because you'll need it to support the sink after you've unbolted it from the wall.
 After removing the pedestal, disconnect the P-trap, turn off the water valves and unscrew the supply hoses.
 When you're done, slide the pedestal back into position, cut the caulk around the sink with a knife and unscrew the bolts holding it to the wall.